phubbard/tgn-whisperer/README.md

 # Further work and open questions

-1. Finish python and scripting to get the output into a nice Datasette site for sharing.
+1. Finish python and scripting to get the output into a nice site for sharing.
 2. Decide output format for whisper - are timestamps useful?
 Subtitled video for youtube perhaps?
 3. Maybe a wordcloud per episode?
 4. Add wordcloud as a make target?